Kerosene-Labs/arg/README.md

 to provide a clean and efficient way of handling command line arguments.
 See the `doc/` directory for more in depth information.

+# Features
+* Mimics the Docker CLI `resource -> action on resource` style
+* Command Modifiers
+  * Optionally take in a value of a generic type (ex: Integer, String, Boolean)
+  * Enforce that type with builtin exception handlers
+  * Automatically wired in to your command's `execute()` method, allowing you to modify the output of that command depending on the modifiers specified
+* Command Containers (Subcommands)
+  * Navigational, container like objects that don't provide any business logic
+  * Designed to represent a particular resource, like images in Docker's case
+* Exception handlers
+  * Built in exception handlers to deal with scenarios such as:
+    * Command/Command Container/Command Modifier not found
+    * Command/Command Container/Command Modifier not specified
+    * Incorrect command modifier input data type
+* ~~Automatic help text generation and printing~~
+* ~~Exit code propagation~~
+  * ~~Define your exit code in an exception handler~~

 # Usage
 ```java
 /**